fazhihe/WHUCAD/README.md

 The vector format of WHUCAD is in the folder of ./data/vec .

-The link to download B-rep format of WHUCAD is https://gitee.com/fred926/whucad-brep.
+The link to download Mesh format of WHUCAD is https://gitee.com/fred926/whucad-mesh.

 The link to download Multiview format of WHUCAD is https://gitee.com/fred926/whucad-multiview.